 Harness the Power of Your Loyalty Programs

 One of the biggest assets travel and hospitality brands have is their loyalty programs.
-In the U.S., 90% of adults belong to at least one loyalty program and 53% belong to three or more.
-That said, more than half of these memberships are inactive.
-That’s because most loyalty programs today are rigid and don’t use their data to speak to the needs of each customer.
+In the U.S., 90% of adults belong to at least one loyalty program.
+Even more, 64% agree that loyalty programs influence where they make purchases, demonstrating just how powerful they can be.

-This is an excellent opportunity to meet and exceed customer expectations via personalization.
+The good news?
+Loyalty programs offer an excellent opportunity to meet and exceed customer expectations via personalization.

-With data your customer has shared, you can discover their preferences for destination, accommodation type, time of year for travel and more.
+With the personal data your customer has shared, you can discover their travel preferences for destination, accommodation type, time of year for travel and more.
 You can then use this data to create personalized content that wows your top customers.
 Maybe it helps them learn something about themselves or inspires them to take their next trip, as you can see with the video below for Delta’s loyalty club members.

 Delight Customers With Personalized Videos

 With the latest video technology, you can even infuse real-time data into your video so the video updates in real time with whatever you need — current flight times, weather, pricing and more.
+This means that travelers are always getting the most up-to-date information and an experience that’s responsive to their current context.

 Review your omnichannel strategy

-A McKinsey study has found that the average customer shifts about 50 times between channels — tablet, smartphone or laptop — before making a booking.
 In this reality, quality products and services are no longer enough.
 Instead, having an integrated omnichannel strategy where the customer experience is seamless and personalized is just as important, if not more.

-Here you need to review all the possible touchpoints your customers have with your brand and see if they’re all aligned to deliver the same level of personalization.
+To meet modern travelers where they are, businesses need to make sure that every interaction feels connected and intuitive.
+You need to review all the possible touchpoints your customers have with your brand and see if they’re all aligned to deliver the same level of personalization.

 Is there a mobile app they can download to browse and buy products?
 What if they used an app to research your products and then went onto your website to make a purchase?
-Is your tech stack integrated enough to use data across platforms and deliver personalized experience regardless of where your customers are?
-One of the perks of video is that it can be deployed on so many channels: email, SMS/MMS, in-app and more.
+Is your tech stack integrated enough to use data across platforms and deliver personalized experiences regardless of where your customers are?

 - 20% conversion rate for an airline offer